Amed Rosario Preview, Player Props: Dodgers vs. Red Sox

 Amed Rosario At The Plate

-- Rosario is batting .256 with 23 doubles, seven triples, six home runs and 24 walks.
+- Rosario is hitting .256 with 23 doubles, seven triples, six home runs and 25 walks.

-- He has scored in 48 of 115 games this year, and more than once 10 times.
+- He has scored in 48 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.